mfelicio/ServiceProxy/README.md

 ServiceProxy doesn't require any configuration.

+Want to know more?
+Read [how ServiceProxy core components work][serviceproxy-core-readme].

 ## Getting started

 The quickest way to get started with ServiceProxy is by using the [NuGet package][serviceproxy-nuget].
 You may also use one of the bundled request/reply messaging frameworks available in the source code [ServiceProxy.Redis][serviceproxy.redis-github] and [ServiceProxy.Zmq][serviceproxy.zmq-github].